imalexianne/taxi24/README.md

 I used the terminal from ubuntu operating system

 ## Project set up and installations
-1. We have to update & upgrade our Ubuntu to latest packages using the commands below in terminal: sudo apt-get update && sudo apt-get upgrade
+1. We have to update & upgrade our Ubuntu to latest packages using the commands below in terminal

+sudo apt-get update && sudo apt-get upgrade

-2. Install PostgreSQL by running the command below: sudo apt-get install postgresql
+2. Install PostgreSQL by running the command below

+sudo apt-get install postgresql

-3. Now that our PostgreSQL database is ready. we can log into PostgreSQL and create a username and a database. sudo - su postgres psql
+3. Now that our PostgreSQL database is ready. we can log into PostgreSQL and create a username and a database.

+sudo - su postgres
+psql

-4. Create a username by running the command below CREATE USER bkuser SUPERUSER;
+4. Create a username by running the command below

+CREATE USER bkuser SUPERUSER;

-5. We have to create a password for the user with the command below ALTER USER bkuser WITH PASSWORD '123';
+5. We have to create a password for the user with the command below

+ALTER USER bkuser WITH PASSWORD '123';

-6. To create a database with the user created, run CREATE DATABASE taxi24 WITH OWNER bkuser;
+6. To create a database with the user created, run

+CREATE DATABASE taxi24 WITH OWNER bkuser;

 7. To exit from psql shell, run \q.